 Staying in quadruped, extend a right hand out in front and left foot behind, squeezing glute cheek.
 Hold for 2 seconds, return.
 Extend a left hand, right foot, hold for 2 seconds.
 Focus on staying stable, no wobbling.
 Continue to perform 10-12 sets.

 3. Pelvic Tilts (aka Cat/Cow)

-On your inhale, raise head slightly, tilt tailbone to the sky (anterior tilt) and squeeze shoulder blades together for cow pose.
+On your inhale, raise the head slightly, tilt tailbone to the sky (anterior tilt), and squeeze shoulder blades together for cow pose.
 Repeat for 5-8 slow breaths.
 Feel the end ranges of motion while connecting to your breath and body.

 4. Glute Bridges

-Staying on your back, knees bent, put pressure into your feet to lift hips toward the ceiling and squeeze glutes at top.
-Slowly return to ground, tap and lift again.
+Staying on your back, knees bent, put pressure into your feet to lift hips toward the ceiling and squeeze glutes at the top.
+Slowly return to the ground, tap, and lift again.
 Perform 10-15 reps.

 5. Laying Heel Drag

 Lay on your back, knees bent and core braced ‘gluing down’ your lower back.
 Extend right leg straight out along the floor and slowly drag heel back to bent knee start.
-Next, extend left leg and drag back.
+Next, extend the left leg and drag it back.
 Perform 10-12 sets.
-The challenge of this movement is to keep the lower back flat on the ground through the entire movement.
+The challenge of this movement is to keep the lower back flat on the ground throughout the entire movement.